breatheco-de/content/src/content/lesson/what-is-sql-database.md

 **One to Many:**

 The Major League Baseball database probably has a table called Player (with the list of all the active players), and another table called Team with the list of all the active teams.
-Both tables are connected because o**ne team has many players, but a player can be on only one team.**
+Both tables are connected because **one team has many players, but a player can be on only one team.**

 ![What is SQL Databases](https://ucarecdn.com/374d53ac-092f-4f34-a6f1-76bfaa5bd676/-/resize/700x/)